Technology

 Explanation:

 The star operator (*) acts as a wildcard, effectively creating a loop that iterates over the array elements.
 The “go run” function spawns a lightweight thread for each element in the array, with each thread handling one schedule.
+See also the homepage demo video where this expression is illustrated.

 Example 3: Loop within a loop